Use this Google My Business posts guide to generate more engagement for your business profile.

 How to create a Google My Business post

-If you haven’t already verified your profile, you’ll need to get verified by following one of these verification methods before creating your first post.
+If you haven’t already verified your profile, you’ll need to get verified by following one of these verification methods before you’re able to create your first Google My Business post.

-Update: You’ll now have to create, edit, and publish posts through Google Search as the Google Business Profile Manager now longer allows editing through the dashboard.
+Update: You’ll now have to create, edit, and publish posts through Google Search (formerly this was done through the Google Business Profile Manager dashboard).

 Follow these steps to create a Google My Business post:

-- Log in to your Google Business Profile
+- Log in to Google My Business on desktop

-- Select the location (if managing multiple locations)
+- Select the location to manage (if multiple locations)

 - Choose a post type